 The report also suggests women should seize the opportunity to take a more active role now – or risk difficulty later.

-What you need to know about the new Family Law Act
+What you need to know about the Family Law Act

-A major revision under the FLA extends property division rules to include common law spouses living together for a minimum of two years.
-This change brings family law in line with estate and income tax law which already treat common law relationships the same as married families.
+The FLA extends property division rules to include common law spouses living together for a minimum of two years.
+The family law is in line with estate and income tax law which also treats common law relationships the same as married families.